vertexproject/synapse/docs/synapse/userguides/syn_tools_feed.rst

   python -m synapse.tools.feed --cortex "aha://cortex..." testnodes.jsonl

-However, once we've inspected the data, let's say that the it:reveng:function and inet:ipv4 nodes are not allowed in the production Cortex, but the inet:url and file:bytes are.
+However, once we've inspected the data, let's say that the it:reveng:function and inet:ip nodes are not allowed in the production Cortex, but the inet:url and file:bytes are.
 We can skip these two nodes by using a combination of the ``chunksize`` and ``offset`` parameters: